All New Battle Pass Rewards for Valorant Episode 6, Act 1

 How Much Valorant Battle Pass Costs

-The Valorant battle pass price is unchanged from what is normal, coming in at 1,000VP.
-Remember that VP is the in-game currency, which can be bought in different bundles.
+The Valorant battle pass price is unchanged from what is normal, costing 1,000VP.
+Remember that VP is the Valorant in-game currency, which can be bought in different bundles.
 1,000VP is roughly equivalent to $10.
 To put the cost in perspective, a single Premium Edition weapon skin, such as the Prime, costs 1,750VP or around $17.50.

 Is Valorant Episode 6, Act 1 Battle Pass Worth it?